-Figure 43: Top and Bottom Views of the Module
+Figure 43: Top & Bottom Views of the Module

-Images above are for illustration purpose only and may differ from the actual module.
+1. Images above are for illustration purpose only and may differ from the actual module.
 For authentic appearance and label, please refer to the module received from Quectel.
+2. Cellular modules supporting (U)SIM have an IMEI code, which is printed on their shielding cover.
+Non-cellular modules have no IMEI code, therefore, there is no IMEI code on their shielding cover.